 An ex-parte hearing is an urgent request for court orders, usually when a party has personal knowledge of irreparable harm, immediate danger, or other statutory basis for granting relief ex parte.
 It is a request by one party with short notice to the opposing side.
 See Local Rules 9.1-9.5.
 Ex-parte hearings are generally scheduled at 11:00AM, Monday through Friday in Department 3.

 - 1. When and how do I give notice to the other party?

 Notice to the opposing party must be provided by 10:00 AM the day before the ex-parte hearing.
 The moving attorney or self-represented party must give notice of the ex-parte application to the opposing attorney or self-represented party prior to submission of the request to the court, except where it is impossible to give notice.
-The different types of notice accepted by the Court are indicated on Judicial Council Form FL-303 Declaration Regarding Notice and Service of Request for Temporary Emergency (EX PARTE) Orders.
+The different types of notice accepted by the Court for Family Law cases are indicated on Judicial Council Form FL-303 Declaration Regarding Notice and Service of Request for Temporary Emergency (EX PARTE) Orders.

 - 2. When and how do I give notice to the Court?

 The same day you give notice to the opposing party, you must contact San Benito County Superior Court by 11:00 AM to inform the clerk's office that you have an ex-parte hearing the next day.

 To reach the Court, please call (831) 636-4057 and choose Option 3.